 From chic style to seemingly effortless weight control, there are plenty of aspirational books about French women available.
-The latest addition is Pamela Druckerman’s Bringing Up Bébé: One American Mother Discovers the Wisdom of French Parenting, which introduces yet another cultural difference: the French parenting style.
+That includes Pamela Druckerman’s Bringing Up Bébé: One American Mother Discovers the Wisdom of French Parenting, which introduces yet another cultural difference: the French parenting style.

 French Parenting Techniques: